-- 4. Complete 10 Honors Program points.
+- Honors courses can be repeated if the content differs - Cross-listing may occur between HR289 and HR489 - 4.
+Complete 20 Honors Program points.
 Honors Program points are earned through a variety of co-curricular activities, including forums, special speakers, cultural events, film nights, and retreats.
 Additional Honors Program courses may also be completed to earn points (1 credit = 1 Honors Program point). - 5.
-Earn a cumulative GPA of at least 3.5 by the end of their undergraduate degree.

-6. Complete an assignment in which they reflect upon ways that deep engagement contributes to faithful service to others in their field and in the world.
+Earn a cumulative GPA of at least 3.5 by the end of their undergraduate degree. - 6.
+Complete an assignment in which they reflect upon ways that deep engagement contributes to faithful service to others in their field and in the world.